-- rates and terms of service; - capital expenditures in excess of \$250,000; - resolution of certain types of complaints; and - abandonment of service. - Approval of franchises for distribution of natural gas, monitoring of the approved construction and operation of pipelines and associated facilities, and construction and operation of underground hydrocarbon storage facilities.
+- capital expenditures in excess of \$250,000; - resolution of certain types of complaints; and - abandonment of service. - Approval of franchises for distribution of natural gas, monitoring of the approved construction and operation of pipelines and associated facilities, and construction and operation of underground hydrocarbon storage facilities.
 This may include such things as: establishment of franchises; issuance of permits to construct and licenses to operate; setting of rates; approving terms of supply; and permitting abandonment of service.
-The Board also approves licenses for natural gas marketers. - Economic regulation of public passenger bus operations. - ► Hearing appeals from the Regional Assessment Appeal Court concerning assessed values of property for municipal taxation purposes. - Hearing appeals from decisions of municipal councils and development officers relating to planning matters. - Establishing the value of expropriated land where in dispute. - Hearing appeals from decisions of the Director of Victims' Rights and Services relating to compensation for victims of crime. - ► Setting the number of representatives and electoral boundaries for municipalities and school boards. - Approving tolls for the Halifax-Dartmouth bridges. - ► Considering liquor license applications or disciplinary matters when referred by the AGD (Alcohol and Gaming Division) or appealed to the Board from decisions of the AGD. - Hearing appeals from decisions of the AGD, disciplining of gaming licensees, and hearing application for reinstatement of access to casinos for those who voluntarily exclude themselves.
+The Board also approves licenses for natural gas marketers. - Economic regulation of public passenger bus operations3. - ► Hearing appeals from the Nova Scotia Assessment Appeal Tribunal 4 concerning assessed values of property for municipal taxation purposes. - Hearing appeals from decisions of municipal councils and development officers relating to planning matters. - ► Establishing the value of expropriated land where in dispute. - ► Hearing appeals from decisions of the Director of Victims' Rights and Services relating to compensation for victims of crime. - ► Setting the number of representatives and electoral boundaries for municipalities and school boards. - ► Approving tolls for the Halifax-Dartmouth bridges. - ► Considering liquor license applications or disciplinary matters when referred by the AGD (Alcohol and Gaming Division5). - ► Hearing appeals from decisions of the AGD, disciplining of gaming licensees, and hearing application for reinstatement of access to casinos for those who voluntarily exclude themselves. - ► Hearing appeals from decisions of the film classifiers of the AGD relating to film classifications.